 There’s nothing quite like choosing and creating a space that’s all your own.
-When you’re browsing through affordable plans for A-frame house of your dreams, some plans seem to almost perfect.
+When you’re browsing through affordable A-frame tiny house plans of your dreams, some plans seem to be almost perfect.
 However, we all know that if you’re building a home with your partner, you’ll have to make adjustments right away or, at least, be sure that these adjustments can be easily made during the building process.

-Luckily, most of the plans for A-frame small houses are very simple.
-A-frame houses are a beautiful standard of American architecture and they have a few advantages over more common traditional home types.
+Luckily, most of the plans for small A-frame homes are very simple.
+A-frame cabins are a beautiful standard of American architecture and they have a few advantages over more common traditional home types.
 We’ll look into some of these advantages in detail at the end of this post.

-But are these A-Frame houses easy to build?
+But are these A-Frame cabins easy to build?

 Yes, they are!
-One of the reasons people love A-frame houses is that the plans are easily scalable, which means their size can easily be adjusted to accommodate each owner’s needs and they are easy to extend later as well.
-Having fewer walls means that construction can move more quickly and, in some cases, A-frames may even cost less to build.
+One of the reasons people love A-frame home plans is that they are easily scalable, which means their size can easily be adjusted to accommodate each owner’s needs and they are easy to extend later as well.
+Having fewer walls means that construction can move more quickly and, in some cases, medium and small A-frame homes may even cost less to build.

-Six of these plans for a frame house come from a group of professional architects and designers – “Pin-Up House” located in the EU.
+Six of these small and tiny A-frame house plans come from a group of professional architects and designers – “Pin-Up House” located in the EU.
 All construction estimates are based on the actual building costs.

 DIY cost to build $57, 000